Puppy Feeding Guide: How Much to Feed a Puppy

 • Reconstitute powdered milk replacer per label instructions or use a premixed variety.

-• Warm the bottle by placing it in a cup of hot water until the milk reaches body temperature.
+• Warm the bottle by placing it in a cup of hot water until the milk reaches body temperature (around 100 degrees Fahrenheit (38 degrees Celsius).

 • Continue feeding until the puppy’s suckling stops or slows dramatically.
-Put a finger against the puppy’s throat to feel if they are still swallowing.
+Gently put a finger against the puppy’s throat to feel if they are still swallowing.

-• Newborn puppies need to eat every 2 to 3 hours, but as long as they get four to five full-sized meals in the course of the day, nighttime feedings are generally not necessary.
+Newborn puppies need to eat every two to three hours, but as long as they get four to five full meals throughout the day, nighttime feedings are generally not necessary.
+A two- to four-week-old puppy feeding schedule should consist of feedings every six to eight hours.

-• For what to feed puppies who are weaning, use a commercially made, high-quality balanced food.
+• Use a nutritionally complete commercially made puppy food.
 Kibble should be softened with water or broth to a soupy texture, or you can add a little extra water to wet puppy food.

 • To get the puppies interested, dip your finger into the mush and then let them lick it.
 Puppies quickly learn to lap up the food.

-• Nutritional weaning is complete when the puppies are eating only puppy food and no longer nursing at all.
-When litters and moms are kept together, pups are usually eating only puppy food at around 8 weeks of age.
+Nutritional weaning is complete when the puppies are eating only puppy food and no longer nursing.
+When litters and moms are kept together, this usually occurs around seven to eight weeks of age.

 Image